Aavii07/Music-Analyzer-for-Chords-and-Sheet-Music/README.md

 Go to the downloads page below to download the version for your specific operating system: <br>
 https://github.com/Aavii07/Chords-Analyzer-and-Extractor-Tool/releases/tag/v1.0

 Note that for MacOS, you need to right click on the extracted file and click 'Show Package Contents.'
 From there you navigate to Contents/MacOS and run the only file in that directory.
-It should open a terminal which runs the application shortly later (it may look like nothing is happening but it's loading in the background).
-So far, this is the only way I got it to work
+It should open a terminal which runs the application shortly later.
+So far, this is the only way I got it to work<br>

+Also be aware that it does take a while (~20 to 40 seconds) for the application to boot up, and during that time it may look like the terminal froze or the application did not run (when it's loading in the background).<br><br>

-You can also easily setup and run the project locally by running the following commands assuming you have Python installed:
+You can also easily setup the project and be able to instantly run it locally by running the following commands assuming you have Python installed:

 # For local setup<br>
 *Note: if you only have Python3 installed use pip3 and python3 instead*<br><br>